Lickability/swift-best-practices/Assets.md

 # Assets
 ### How do we use them?
-We use asset catalogs to organize our application’s images and colors.
+We use asset catalogs to organize our application’s assets.

 ### Key Considerations
 * Organize assets using folders inside asset catalogs.